Miklós Szenczi: Teaching career

 He started his teaching career at the Eötvös József College.

 In 1937, he organised the instruction of the Hungarian language at the University of London, where he was also an instructor of the Hungarian language and literature for more than 10 years.

 From 1947, he was an instructor and the director of the Department of English of the Faculty of Humanities of Eötvös Loránd University.
 In 1949, he was sacked due to political reasons.
 However, between 1957 and 1967, he was re-appointed as the head of the department and he retired from the department in 1973.

 In his final years, he led a research group at the Literary Science department of the Hungarian Academy of Sciences.

 Works

 Szenczi, M. (1945).
 British influences on Hungarian literature.
 Butler and Tanner, Frome.

 Szenczi, M. (1945).
 The fate of the Hungarians in Slovakia.
 Whitefriars Press, Tonbridge.

 Szenczi, M. (1961).
 Decay and new birth in post-Shakespearian drama.
 Academia Scientiarum Hungaricae, Budapest.

 Szenczi, M. (1965).
 Shakespeare in recent Soviet criticism.

 Szenczi, M., Szobotka, T., & Katona, A. (1972).
 Az angol irodalom története (The history of the English literature).
 Gondolat.

 Szenczi, M., & Ferenczi, L. (1974).
 Studies in eighteenth-century literature.
-Akadémia Kiadó.
+Akadémiai Kiadó.